Adopt me

 Sanctuary

-Timid at first, Sinkai warms up quickly to new people, and before you know it, he’s leaning in for pets and soaking up your attention.
-He’s an easygoing guy who enjoys the simple things in life: peaceful walks on the sanctuary trails, relaxing car rides, and just hanging out with his favorite humans.
-Sinkai would thrive as the only pet in the home, where he can soak up all the love and attention, but he’s also happy to enjoy the occasional play date or walk with a dog friend.
-While he’s usually mellow and calm, every now and then he gets a burst of joy—and when the zoomies hit, you won’t be able to stop smiling.
-If you’re looking for a laid-back, affectionate companion to share your days with, Sinkai might just be the perfect match.
-Reach out to an adoption specialist today to learn more about this sweet and soulful boy.
+Sinkai is a gentle, affectionate guy who loves connecting with people.
+It doesn’t take long for him to warm up—one calm hello and he’s leaning in for pets, happily soaking up your attention.
+He’s easygoing, steady, and appreciates life’s simple pleasures: peaceful walks on the sanctuary trails, relaxing car rides, and quiet moments with his favorite humans.
+Sinkai is happy to have dog friends for casual walks or the occasional playdate.
+Most of the time he’s mellow and relaxed, but every so often you’ll see a fun burst of joy—and when his zoomies kick in, you can’t help but smile.
+If you’re looking for a laid-back, loving companion to share your days and your downtime with, Sinkai might be the perfect match.
+Reach out to an adoption specialist to learn more about this sweet, soulful boy.

 Logo Icon